-2 Select mailform from the menu.

-3 The insert mailform dialog box will appear (Figure 42).

-4 In the From input field, enter a valid email address.
+- 1 Click the -insert- drop-down menu. - 2 Select mailform from the menu. - 3 The insert mailform dialog box will appear.
+(See Figure 38: Insert mailform dialog box) - 4 In the From input field, enter an email address.
 When the form is submitted via email, this address will appear in the From field of the email message.

-Note: Using a valid email address is necessary in order for some email servers to deliver the form results.
+If the person who receives the form results were to reply to the user who submitted the form, the reply will be sent to the address in the From field.
+The purpose is to establish an intermediary who can review replies, then send the reply on to the end user.

-5 Enter the email address to which the results should be emailed into the To input field.

-6 Enter the subject for the email into the Subject input field.

-7 Enter the page identification (durki value) of the page to which you wish to direct the user upon completion of the form into the Redirect To input field.
+- 5 Enter the email address to which the results should be emailed into the To input field. - 6 Enter the subject for the email into the Subject input field. - 7 Enter the page identification (durki value) of the page to which you wish to direct the user upon completion of the form into the Redirect To input field. - 8 Enter your HTML form code into the Message input field. - 9 Click the ok button to insert the mailform brick.